MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/STRCHECKSUM-Function--Code--Text-.md

 ## Example
  This example shows how to use the STRCHECKSUM function to calculate a modulus 10 checksum for a bar code.

- The STRCHECKSUM function can be used to calculate checksums for 13\- and 8\-digit European Article Number \(EAN\) and EAN\-compatible bar codes such as a Universal Product Code \(UPC\) or Japanese Article Number \(JAN\).
+ The STRCHECKSUM function can be used to calculate checksums for 13- and 8-digit European Article Number \(EAN\) and EAN-compatible bar codes such as a Universal Product Code \(UPC\) or Japanese Article Number \(JAN\).

- A 13\-digit EAN code has the following format:
+ A 13-digit EAN code has the following format:

 1. The 12 digits in positions 13 to 2 are used to calculate the checksum at position 1.